 "If Basquiat and Keith Haring had a son and he was drawing with his left hand."

 On Bowery is a series of works started in 2011 when Michael decided to try his hand at drawing.
-He had just moved to NYC and was struggling to continue his fashion label ‘Stiegler’, despite having the likes of Kate Moss and Chrissy Teigen wearing it.
+He had just moved to NYC and was struggling to continue his start-up fashion label Stiegler, despite having the likes of Kate Moss and Chrissy Teigen wearing it.

 Michael uses his works as commentary on the excess of contemporary culture, portraying the vulnerability, desire, anxiety and lust for consumption in a modern world.